Mill River Golf Course - Hole by Hole - The Maritime Explorer

 Named for the two architects responsible for Mill River, this is one of the best finishing holes you will find anywhere.
 This view from the tee box isn’t much.
 You have tons of space between the two bunkers to land and have your ball roll downhill.

 But once you broach the hill you get this look for your approach shot.
 Wow!
 What a way to end your round and head for the club house terrace and a well deserved quaff from one of PEI’s many great craft breweries.
+But first you need to clear the pond and avoid the six traps that guard the green.
+Many a round has come to a sinking ending by failing to take enough club.

 #18 Approach